martinthomson/dap-dp-ext/draft-thomson-ppm-dap-attribution.md

 This extension does not specify how to encode the identity of the Collector.
-Different uses of DAP can choose an encoding that best suits the situation.
+Different uses of DAP can choose an encoding that best suits the needs of the application.

 The Attribution API has its own understanding of how to encode the identity of the Collector.